md-mh/packly-api/README.md

 ### Edge Case & Error Handling

+- Returns clear 400 errors for missing or invalid required fields.
-- Clear 400/404 errors for invalid or missing IDs.
+- Returns 404 for requests with non-existent or invalid IDs.
-- 400 for bad query params (e.g., invalid sort).
+- Returns 400 for invalid query parameters (such as unsupported sort values).
-- 422 for failed validation (missing required fields).
-- Non-existent resource on deletion yields 404.
+- Returns 500 for server or database errors, with relevant error messages.
+- Deleting a non-existent resource returns a 404 error.

 ### Pagination & Filtering